EarthObservation/RVT_py/docs/rvtfor_qgis.rst

 Using the processing functions
 ------------------------------

 #.
-In QGIS go to the ``Processing Toolbox → Relief visualization toolbox`` where all the Relief Visualization Toolbox visualization functions are accessible.
+Go to the ``Processing Toolbox → Relief visualization toolbox`` to access all the RVT visualization functions.

    .. image:: ./figures/rvt_qgis_processing_toolbox.png